 To find a location near you, visit Meals4KidsOK.org.

 Has your household income been impacted by COVID-19?
 You may be eligible for SNAP benefits.
 These benefits can help you stretch your budget by providing extra money for groceries each month.
 SNAP benefits are deposited on an EBT card, which you can use to purchase food at most grocery stores and farmers’ markets.
 Please visit https://www.regionalfoodbank.org/snap for more information.

 Total Wellness Online Classes:

-It’s hard being stuck at home and out of your normal routine.
-Stay on track with your healthy habits by tuning in to of our FREE online 8-week Total Wellness classes.
-Classes meet live one hour a week for 8 weeks.
+Stay on track with your healthy habits by joining our FREE in-person or online 8-week Total Wellness classes.
+Classes meet one hour a week for 8 weeks.
 Lose weight and live better with OCCHD.
 Spaces are limited and pre-enrollment is required.
-Spring 2021 Classes are now available for enrollment here.
+Fall 2021 Classes to be announced!

 OCCHD Food Pantry Program:The Food Pantries are open Monday - Thursday 8:30am-4pm and Friday 8:30am-1pm at OCCHD's Northeast Regional Health and Wellness Campus (405-425-4373) and Southern Oaks Health and Wellness Campus (405-419-4031).
 Income restrictions apply.
 Please call for more information.

 The OKC Mobile Market provides free, fresh produce for the community every Friday, and the last Saturday of every month.
 There are no income restrictions and you do not need ID to receive food products; anyone in need is encouraged to visit during the distribution times below.
 For the pdf including times and locations in English & Spanish click here.

 WIC is a federally funded program administered by the Oklahoma State Department of Health (OSDH) through the OKC-County Health Department that provides nutrition education and supplemental foods for those who qualify.

 Click here to see if you are eligible for benefits.